-Konduit Serving provides building blocks for developers to write their own production machine learning pipelines from pre-processing to model serving, exposable as a simple REST API.
+Konduit-Serving provides building blocks for developers to write their own production machine learning pipelines from pre-processing to model serving, exposable as a simple REST API.
 It also allows embedding Python/Java code (pre/post processing, custom models).
 It primarily focuses on server and edge deployments using REST and gRPC endpoints.
 Pipelines are deployed and defined using JSON/YAML or a command line interface.

 The core abstraction is an idea called a pipeline step.
 A pipeline step performs a task such as:

-running one or more machine learning models; and
+- 2.Running one or more machine learning models

 as part of using a machine learning model in a deployment scenario.

 TensorflowStep, KerasStep and Dl4jStepperforms inference on TensorFlow, Keras, Deeplearning4j (DL4J), respectively.
 Similarly, there are multiple steps defined in Konduit-Serving for setting up pre/post-processing in the machine learning pipeline.

 A custom pipeline step can be built using a

 PythonStep.
 This allows you to embed pre/post-processing steps into your machine learning pipeline, or to serve models built in frameworks that do not have built-in model steps such as scikit-learn and PyTorch.

 Konduit-Serving utilizes many popular and performant libraries.
 Out of them the major ones are Vert.x and Deeplearning4J.

 Vert. x is an open source, reactive and polyglot software development toolkit and has great support for Java language.
 For Konduit-Serving, Vert.x is used for building and managing CLI, Web-servers and implementing data transmission backends through multiple protocols like gRPC, MQTT and HTTP.
 It also implements a Kafka client setup and can link with a Kafka backend server.